khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 ### When to use
 <!--
-  Include a few items in a bulleted list that clarify when to use this component.
+  Include item(s) in a bulleted list that clarify when to use this component.
 Be direct and try not to reference specific parts of GitLab to keep these guides evergreen and applicable to any GitLab property.

   EXAMPLE:
   - Advise the user that they should be aware of, or address something related to their current context.